 But if a Chinese were to ask me what those candles signify I would have to confess to not knowing.
 To keep away the bad spirits?
 To help God remember that they are there?
 To light up the darkness in which they lie?

 Something else I missed was the statuary.
 The tombs we saw were very sober affairs.

 Compare this to the almost baroque constructions I’m familiar with, especially in Italy.
 Here are a few examples from the cemetery where my wife’s parents are buried

 From the style of these examples you might think that this was a habit of the past, but one of the tombs near my father-in-law’s has a life-size statue of a fisherman standing on it.

 I presume the tomb’s incumbent loved fishing.
 Another close by, sadder to contemplate, is the statue of the young man buried there, whose life was tragically cut short.

-My father-in-law’s tomb itself has a beautiful statuary group of angels singing in the heavenly choir
+My father-in-law’s tomb itself has a beautiful statuary group of angels singing in the heavenly choir.

-and we are going back to Milan in a few weeks to recuperate it after cremating his remains.
+We are going back to Milan in a few weeks to recuperate it after cremating his remains.
 My father-in-law has had thirty-five years of peaceful repose and now it is the turn of someone else to lie there: the iron law of increasing populations and decreasing real estate in which to rest the dead.
 But we’ll have the singing angels by which to remember him – and my mother-in-law, who chose the statuary’s theme.
 They had a common love of music.
 We will try to have his ashes relocated next to hers, so that after a separation of thirty-five years they can be together in death as they had been in life.

 I wish I could say the same for my parents.
-Deaths ten years apart and the same real-estate forces which I alluded to earlier has meant that, after a life together, they were buried in different places.
+Deaths ten years apart and the same real-estate forces which I just alluded to has meant that, after a life together, they were buried in different places.
 It fills me with melancholy and makes me think of Thomas Hardy’s poem In Death Divided

 I shall rot here, with those whom in their day